Social inhibition: Treatments

 Group therapies are also used in the treatment using assertiveness.
 Hedquist and Weinhold investigated two group counseling strategies with socially anxious and unassertive college students.
 The first strategy is a behavioral rehearsal group, which aims to assist members to learn more efficient responses in social situations.
 This was to be accomplished by rehearsing several difficult social situations.
 The second strategy was a social learning group that was about honesty about everything; any withholding behaviors were seen as being dishonest.
 Another rule was every individual had to take responsibility for everything that said.
-The results of this study showed that both strategies helped significantly in treating the anxiety and unassertiveness.
+The results of this study showed that both strategies helped significantly in treating the anxiety and unassertive.